Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

    ...
    ```

-   where you have to replace `<API.key>` and `<API.secret>` with the API Key and Api secret linked to your Confluent Cloud account and generated on the _Confluent CLI_ or from the _Confluent Cloud Console_.
+   where you have to replace `<API.key>` and `<API.secret>` with the API key and API secret linked to your Confluent Cloud account and generated on the _Confluent CLI_ or from the _Confluent Cloud Console_.

    Now, launch the publisher: